Psychology of Colors in Marketing

 • The blue color promotes a sense of trust and security in the brands.

-• It curbs appetite and offers feelings of calmness and a sense of tranquility and space.
+• Unlike red, it curbs appetite and offers feelings of calmness and a sense of tranquility and space.

-• Most commonly blue color used in offices and corporate world.
+• It is most commonly used in offices and conservative corporate brands.

 • Famous brands that use blue color: Facebook, Twitter, Skype, Oral B